zhihanyue/qgridnext/README.md

 ![render_time](https://raw.githubusercontent.com/zhihanyue/qgridnext/main/docs/_static/render_time.png)

 **Column-specific options:** Qgrid has the ability to set a number of options on a per column basis.
-This allows you to do things like explicitly specify which column should be sortable, editable, etc. For example, if you wanted to prevent editing on all columns except for a column named 'A', you could do the following:
+This allows you to do things like explicitly specify which column should be sortable, editable, etc. For example, to prevent editing on all columns except for a column named 'A', you can do the following:

 ```py
 col_opts = { 'editable': False }